softwaremill/akka-http-session/README.md

 Support for other types can be added by providing a (an implicit for scala) `SessionSerializer[T, String]` (`SessionSerializer<T, String>`).
 For case classes, it's most convenient to use a `MultiValueSessionSerializer[T]` or (`MultiValueSessionSerializer<T>`) which should convert the instance into a `String -> String` map
 (nested types are not supported on purpose, as session data should be small & simple).
-Examples of `SessionSerializer` and `MultiValueSessionSerializer` usage can be found [here](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/serializers) for scala and [here](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/serializers) for java.
+Examples of `SessionSerializer` and `MultiValueSessionSerializer` usage can be found [here](https://github.com/pjfanning/pekko-http-session/blob/master/example/src/main/scala/com/softwaremill/example/serializers) for scala and [here](https://github.com/pjfanning/pekko-http-session/blob/master/example/src/main/java/com/softwaremill/example/serializers) for java.

-Here are code samples in [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/manager/MyScalaSessionManager.scala) and [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/manager/MyJavaSessionManager.java) illustrating how to create a session manager where the session content will be a single `Long` number.
+Here are code samples in [scala](https://github.com/pjfanning/pekko-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/manager/MyScalaSessionManager.scala) and [java](https://github.com/pjfanning/pekko-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/manager/MyJavaSessionManager.java) illustrating how to create a session manager where the session content will be a single `Long` number.

 The basic directives enable you to set, read and invalidate the session.
 To create a new client-side session (create and set a new session cookie), you need to use the `setSession` directive.
-See how it's done in [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/SetSessionJava.java) and [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/SetSessionScala.scala).
+See how it's done in [java](https://github.com/pjfanning/pekko-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/SetSessionJava.java) and [scala](https://github.com/pjfanning/pekko-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/SetSessionScala.scala).

 Note that when using cookies, their size is limited to 4KB, so you shouldn't put too much data in there (the signature takes about 50 characters).

 You can require a session to be present, optionally require a session or get a full description of possible session decode outcomes.
-Check [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/VariousSessionsJava.java) and [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/VariousSessionsScala.scala) examples for details.
+Check [java](https://github.com/pjfanning/pekko-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/VariousSessionsJava.java) and [scala](https://github.com/pjfanning/pekko-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/VariousSessionsScala.scala) examples for details.

 If a required session is not present, by default a `403` HTTP status code is returned.
 Finally, a session can be invalidated.
-See how it's done in examples for [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/SessionInvalidationJava.java) and [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/SessionInvalidationScala.scala).
+See how it's done in examples for [java](https://github.com/pjfanning/pekko-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/SessionInvalidationJava.java) and [scala](https://github.com/pjfanning/pekko-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/SessionInvalidationScala.scala).

 ### Encrypting the session

-It is possible to encrypt the session data by modifying the `akka.http.session.encrypt-data` config option.
+It is possible to encrypt the session data by modifying the `pekko.http.session.encrypt-data` config option.
 When sessions are encrypted, it's not possible to read their content on the client side.

 The key used for encrypting will be calculated basing on the server secret.

 ### Session expiry/timeout

 By default, sessions expire after a week.
-This can be disabled or changed with the `akka.http.session.max-age` config option.
+This can be disabled or changed with the `pekko.http.session.max-age` config option.

 Note that when using cookies, even though the cookie sent will be a session cookie, it is possible that the client